mesosphere/dcos-docs-site/pages/1.12/installing/troubleshooting/index.md

-**Note:** Running this command in multi-master configurations can take up to 10-15 minutes to complete.
-If it does not complete after 10-15 minutes, you should carefully review the `journalctl -flu dcos-exhibitor` logs.
+<p class="message--note"><strong>NOTE: </strong>Running this command in multi-master configurations can take up to 10-15 minutes to complete.
+If it does not complete after 10-15 minutes, you should carefully review the <code>journalctl -flu dcos-exhibitor</code> logs.</p>

 * Verify whether you can ping the DNS Forwarder (`ready.spartan`).
 If not, review the DNS Dispatcher service logs: ﻿⁠⁠⁠⁠